Leveraging Organizational Influence to Support Culture Change in the Academy

 Senior Director, Science Education at Howard Hughes Medical Institute

-Dr. Asai leads the Undergraduate and Graduate Programs (UGP) group in science education at the HHMI.
-The UGP designs, implements, and administers a spectrum of grants and fellowship programs.
+Dr. David Asai leads the Undergraduate and Graduate Programs (UGP) group in science education at the HHMI.
+The UGP group designs, implements, and administers a spectrum of grants and fellowship programs.
 Dr. Asai’s current work as Senior Director for Science Education is guided by three beliefs: 1) the dynamic demographics of the U.S. population presents the greatest opportunity and the most compelling challenge for U.S. science, 2) all students—regardless of where they come from and where they’re going—deserve a meaningful, effective, and positive experience in science through which they will better understand the process of science, and 3) making that experience meaningful, effective, and positive is the responsibility of the faculty and administrators who define the institution’s culture.

 Tobin (Toby) Smith